Incident DetailsCause of Death:

-The suspect was shot three times and critically wounded by the Columbus police officer.
+The 31-year-old suspect was shot three times and critically wounded by the Columbus police officer.
 He was committed for life to the Dr. Norman M. Beatty Memorial Hospital in Westville, a state psychiatric hospital that also served the criminally insane, where he died in 1962.

 Trooper Brown, from Columbus, was assigned to the Seymour post.
 He was survived by his wife, son, daughter, parents and two brothers, one of whom was a detective with the Columbus Police Department.

 • In 2012, a Memorial Mile was designated on State Road 11, from the 44-mile marker to the 45-mile marker, in his honor.